OpenNebula/website/content/docs/quick_start/_index.md

 ## Evaluate

-Follow tutorials to quickly deploy an on-prem or remote cloud for learning and evaluation.
-Deploy and run a Cloud Cluster, a Kubernetes Cluster, and Virtual Machines.
+Using the miniONE installation tool, follow tutorials to quickly deploy an OpenNebula cloud for learning and evaluation.
+Provision a Cloud Cluster, run Virtual Machines, and deploy a Kubernetes Cluster.

 {{< card header="**Try OpenNebula with miniONE**" >}}
 <p></p>